-If you go out into the woods today, you are in for a surprise….
+If you go out into the woods today, you are in for a big surprise….

-Eric was enjoying the burn in his leg muscles as he jogged down the track towards the creek.
-He normally doesn’t run this late but with the crap that was going on at work, he needed to release some tension.
+Eric was enjoying the burn in his leg muscles as he jogged down the track toward the creek.
+He normally doesn’t run this late but he needed to release some tension, with the crap that was going on at work.
 He slowed slightly at the tight turn coming up, it was so easy to run into someone or trip on the rocks around the track.
 Just as he rounded the corner there was a flash of black and next, he was on the ground holding his leg in agony.
 Looking down he could see a lot of blood around a mark on his leg.
 From this mark, a burning pain radiated throughout his body.
 Clenching his teeth in pain, Eric pulled his shirt off and wrapped it around his leg.
 Eric grabbed his phone, turned on the torch, he shone it around to see if he could see what attacked him.

 “Mrs Pan, could you get Allan to meet me at the track entrance, I have had an accident,” Eric told her quite briskly as he clenched his teeth through another wave of pain.